datastax/csharp-driver/doc/features/components/linq/README.md

 the cluster for execution.
 When the cluster returns the results, the LINQ component translates them back into objects that you can work with in C#.

+Linq query execution involves expression evaluation which brings an additional overhead each time a Linq query is executed.

 1.- Add a using statement to your class:

 ```csharp